How To/Use GIMP to create a PBRMetal parameters image

 - Select OK and a new image is created and should look like the image below.
 GIMP treats the image as being partially transparent due to the alpha channel.

-- Make sure the parameters image is selected and export as a TGA uncompressed file.
-GIMP uses a default name and probably PNG, so you will need to change that.
+- Make sure the parameters image is selected and export as a TGA uncompressed or PNG file.

 - The exported image should look like the following image as shown in Images2TGA.